eruber/PyQtMessageBar/README.md

 **PyQtMessageBar** is a full featured drop-in replacement for Qt's QStatusBar.

-Most notable amoung its many features are statusbar message buffering and keyboard activated scrolling through the message buffer.
+Most notable amoung its numerous features are statusbar message buffering and keyboard activated scrolling through the message buffer.

-For more information about its features, read the [PyQtMessageBar User Manual](https://eruber.github.io/PyQtMessageBar/docs/build/html/index.html).
+For more information about its features, read the [PyQtMessageBar User Manual](https://eruber.github.io/PyQtMessageBar/build/html/index.html).

 ![](/docs/source/_static/components_readme.png)